dimitri-koenig/alfred-jira-workflow/README.md

 ### recently-viewed

 If you just enter that you get a list of all your recently viewed issues.
 If you enter more text the whole search will be filtered for that text.

+## Modify filters

+Within `filters.php` you can modify, add or remove filters.
+It's not linked to your saved filters on your jira host.

 ## TODOS